opensumi/docs/docs/develop/basic-design/dependence-injector.en.md

 order: 4
 ---

-In order to promote developers to focus on their own modules and less-concern about the implementation details of other modules, we use [@opensumi/di](https://web.npm.alibaba-inc.com/package/@opensumi/di) for dependency decoupling.
+To promote developers to focus on their own modules and less-concern about the implementation details of other modules, we use [@opensumi/di](https://web.npm.alibaba-inc.com/package/@opensumi/di) for dependency decoupling.

 ## User Guide

-In the dependency injection coding pattern, if we want to use a service within a module, we no longer need to rely on its concrete implementation, but only on the `Token` it displayed and declared.
+In the dependency injection coding pattern, if we want to use a service within a module, we do not need to rely on its concrete implementation, but only on the `Token` it displayed and declared.

 For eaxmple,`IDialogService` uses pop-ups services in the module: